-This was the first time we have done an online auction, so we searched for auction sites and Kambeo was one of the ones that checked a lot of the boxes.
-I followed up by doing some research and then I discovered that Kambeo had the option of getting a live demo.
-You had a live person rather than a chatbot to explain the platform and that could answer my questions in real-time.
+This was the first time we have done an online auction, so we searched for auction sites, and Kambeo was one of the ones that checked a lot of the boxes.
+I followed up by doing some research, and then I discovered that Kambeo had the option of getting a live demo.
+You had a live person rather than a chatbot to explain the platform, and that could answer my questions in real-time.
 I had never run an online auction before and Kambeo was able to answer my questions which for me was a huge factor in why we chose to use Kambeo.
 Having Christian was great.
-We had questions that came up and he was responsive, and he always had the answers.
+We had questions that came up, and he was responsive and always had the answers.
 He made sure that he was there when we were launching.
 If anything went wrong, he was active and ready to help.
-That was a big part of it too – knowing that it was the first time for us using the platform, knowing that there was always someone there and that had our back, really made a difference.
+That was a big part of it, too —knowing that it was the first time for us to use the platform, knowing that there was always someone there who had our back, really made a difference.

 What was your final tally in what you were able to raise?